mwibrow/react-webpack-starter/README.md

 npm run watch
 ```

-The app is server by [webpack-dev-server](https://github.com/webpack/webpack-dev-server)
+The app is server by [webpack-dev-server](https://github.com/webpack/webpack-dev-server).
-which give hot reloading.
+at `localhost:3000`.
+Edits to the source files will be updated in the browser.